isg-airpollution/docs/get-started.md

 title: "Getting Started"
 ---

 Our group has a main network folder assigned named `airpollution`.
-All the contents of the different projects should be stored and organized in this shared folder as defined in the [Network Folders](network-folders.md) page.
+A second network folder named `hpc_airpollution` is available to the group, which can be accessed through the institutional High Performance Computing cluster `isgcluster`.
+All the contents of the different projects should be organized in these shared folders as defined in the [Network Folders](network-folders.md) page.

-Most projects involve data analyses which should be developed following the framework set in the sections:
+Projects involving data analyses should be developed following a set of best practices in order to facilitate collaboration and promote reproducible research, as explained in the following pages:

 * [Project Structure](project-structure.md)